turnermike/bitbucket-deployment-hook/README.md

 5. For Title, type "Staging".
 6. Enter the URL to your script in the URL field.
 For example: http://yourname.com/.deployment/bitbucket-hook.php
 7. Click Save.

+# MySQL Dumps/Imports (optional)

+If you have a MySQL database to migrate to the server.
+Please follow these steps to use client side Git Hooks for automating the process:

+1. Open terminal and navigate to your project directory.
+2. Change into the Git 'hooks' directory.

+        $ cd .git/hooks

+3. Create a file named 'pre-commit' and 'post-commit'.
+These names suggest that the 'pre-commit' script will be run before the commit and 'post-commit' will be run after.

+        $ touch pre-commit
+        $ touch post-commit

+4. Copy and paste the code from each file in this repo's 'client-side-hooks' directory to your new files.
+5. Edit pre-commit to add your local database settings.
+You'll need the path to your local deploy/public directory and your MySQL credentials and database name.
+6. Edit post-commnit to add your remote database settings.
+You'll need the same path used in the previous step, and your remote MySQL credentials and database name.

 # Deploy!